apache/druid/docs/content/querying/dimensionspecs.md

   "injective":false
 }
 ```

-A lookup can be of type `namespace` or `map`.
-A `map` lookup is passed as part of the query.
-A `namespace` lookup is populated on all the nodes which handle queries as per [lookups](../querying/lookups.html)

 A property of `retainMissingValue` and `replaceMissingValueWith` can be specified at query time to hint how to handle missing values.
 Setting `replaceMissingValueWith` to `""` has the same effect as setting it to `null` or omitting the property.
 Setting `retainMissingValue` to true will use the dimension's original value if it is not found in the lookup.
 The default values are `replaceMissingValueWith = null` and `retainMissingValue = false` which causes missing values to be treated as missing.